zanottipaolo/electrical_eng_solver/README.md

 ### Credits 🙋🏻‍♂️

-Developed by Paolo Zanotti during 2025 for the Electrical engineering exam
+Developed by Paolo Zanotti for the Electrical engineering exam @ UniBg